Real Estate 2022

 Inside the Search for Hundreds of Portland’s Missing Students

-When Portland Public Schools’ buildings reopened in September, hundreds of students who should have been there never came back.
+When school buildings reopened in September, hundreds of students who should have been there never came back.
+A small team of Portland Public Schools employees is on their trail.

 03/29/2022 By Julia Silverman Photography by NASHCO PHOTO